-- Arbor Day Celebrations at Arbor Day Farm – Arbor Day Farm in Nebraska City celebrates the tree planter’s holiday all weekend as well as the 50th anniversary of the Arbor Day Foundation.
-Arbor Lodge Mansion will have FREE admission April 29 through May 1.
+- Arbor Day Celebrations at Arbor Day Farm – Arbor Day Farm in Nebraska City celebrates the tree planter’s holiday over several weeks in April with an Arbor Day display inside Arbor Lodge, as well as Arbor Day Weekend festivities from April 28-30.
+Arbor Lodge Mansion will have FREE admission April 28.

-- Ranger-Led Arbor Day Nature Walk – Homestead National Historical Park will have a ranger-led nature walk on Saturday, April 30, at 2 p.m. at 8523 NE-4, Beatrice, Neb.
+- Ranger-Led Arbor Day Nature Walk – Homestead National Historical Park will have a ranger-led nature walk on Saturday, April 29, at 2 p.m. at 8523 NE-4, Beatrice, Neb.
+FREE

 Interesting tree facts for Arbor Day

 Read these facts to get a better understanding about the importance of trees and why celebrating Arbor Day is a big deal:

 - The net cooling effect of a young, healthy tree is equivalent to 10 room-size air conditioners operating 20 hours a day.
 (U.S. Department of Agriculture)

 - One acre of forest absorbs 6 tons of carbon dioxide and puts out 4 tons of oxygen.
 This is enough to meet the annual needs of 18 people.
 (U.S. Department of Agriculture)

 - There are about 60–200 million spaces along our city streets where trees could be planted.
 This translates to the potential to absorb 33 million more tons of CO2 every year and saving $4 billion in energy costs.
 (National Wildlife Federation)

 - Shade from trees could save up to $175 per year (per structure) in air conditioning costs.
 (Dr. Lowell Ponte)